rim1230/Convolutional-Autoencoder-for-Anomaly-Detection/README.md

 # Convolutional-Autoencoder-for-Anomaly-Detection
-Convolutional and MLP-based Autoencoders for time series anomaly detection with PyTorch
+Convolutional and MLP-based Neural Networks (Autoencoders) for time series anomaly detection with PyTorch